 You can actually start working in the US way before you complete your MBA and you can also apply for F1 visa when you get selected for US university.
 You should know the important things before applying for US visa.

 International students in the U.S. with a valid F-1 immigration status are permitted to work off-campus in Optional Practical Training (OPT) status both during and after completion of their degree.
 Until you receive your Employment Authorization Document (EAD), also known as Work Permit, issued by the United States Citizenship and Immigration Services (USCIS), you cannot begin employment.
 Your OPT employment can occur anywhere in the US and you can apply for it while you are jobless or don’t have a job offer.

-Another similar work opportunity is the Curricular Practical Training (CPT).
+Another similar work opportunity is Curricular Practical Training (CPT).
 CPT employment is defined as an alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
-CPT Work Study programs help students acquire a paid position on campus or off campus.
+CPT Work-Study programs help students acquire a paid position on campus or off-campus.

 From F1 to H-1B